quake-build/quake-old/README.md

     pandoc --quiet -s -o out.html in.md
 }

-# the -0 flag is used here for convenience to indicate that the task has only a
+# the -d flag is used here for convenience to indicate that the task is purely
-# declaration block, and no task body
+# declarative (i.e. has only a declaration block, and no task body)
-def-task -0 bundle {
+def-task -d bundle {
     depends compile
     depends render-docs
 }